Wasserstein Flow Matching: Generative modeling over families of distributions

-Paralleling the progress in generative models for natural images, the field of point-cloud generation is rapidly expanding.
+Paralleling the progress in generative models for natural images, the field of shape generation is rapidly expanding.
 Many different models have been used from this task, namely generative-adversarial-nets \citep{achlioptas2018learning}, variational autoencoders \citep{gadelha2018multiresolution}, normalizing flows \citep{yang2019pointflow, kim2020softflow, klokov2020discrete}, diffusion \citep{zhou20213d, cai2020learning} and even euclidean FM \citep{wu2023fast}.
-Thus far, these approaches are limited to uniformly sized point-clouds in 2D \& 3D, and fail on high-dimensional spaces which cannot be voxelized.
+Thus far, these approaches are limited to uniform-sized samplings of shape distributions in 2D \& 3D, and fail on datasets where realizations are variably sized.

 \paragraph{Generative models over families of distributions.} Our work is not the first to instantiate Riemannian FM with a manifold of probability measures.
 Two notable works are Fisher FM \citep{davis2024fisher} and Categorical FM \citep{cheng2024categorical}, which consider the FM algorithm with respect to the Fisher--Rao geometry \cite{amari2016information, nielsen2020elementary} over the $d$-dimensional simplex $\Delta_d$.
-The work of \cite{stark2024dirichlet} is similar in spirit, where they focus on the Dirichlet distribution for generation of discrete data.
-Another related work is that of \cite{atanackovic2024meta}, called Meta FM.
+The work of \citet{stark2024dirichlet} is similar in spirit, where they focus on the Dirichlet distribution for generation of discrete data.
+Another related work is that of \citet{atanackovic2024meta}, called Meta FM.
 Their approach requires pairs of distributions which are already coupled, with the goal of solving FM between a distribution over pairs.
-In contrast, we emphasize that our proposed Wasserstein FM applies between two separate \emph{uncoupled} distributions over distributions.
+In contrast, we emphasize that our proposed Wasserstein FM applies between two separate \textit{uncoupled} distributions over distributions.